 The application must provide a clear link between the proposed activities and the need identified in the "Purpose of the Proposal" section above.
 This section should not include any of the activities listed as unallowable costs in the Program Description section of this NOFO.
-This section should demonstrate how the project will address the Program Requirements for the specific Children and Youth Program Purpose Area that the applicant will address.
+This section should demonstrate how the project will address the Program Requirements.